tam-urmi/tam-urmi/README.md

 ### Hi there 👋

 👋 Hi, I’m @tam-urmi
-👀 I’m interested in Machine Learning, Network Analysis, Graph Neural Networks, Genetic epidemiology.
+👀 I’m interested in Machine Learning, Network Analysis, Graph Neural Networks, Genomics for diseases.
 📫 You can email me at tam.urmi@gmail.com for collaboration.

 <!--